WHAT WOULD WE DO IF LIFE WERE PERFECT?

 If that were all correct, the converse would be true.
 A perfect world, one where God is King, would be so wonderful that no one would need to sin.
 Perfect love would exist.
 Perfect justice would rule society.
 Sin would be unnecessary and the compulsion to sin would disappear.

 Let’s fast forward to the millennial reign of Christ.
 Satan will be bound.
 (Revelation 20) Jesus will be King.
 The rulers under Him will be the appointed saints who have already died in Christ and been glorified.
 (Rev.20:4-6) Perfect love.
 Perfect justice.
 Perfect authority figures.
 But in this thousand year span, humans will still live on the earth.
 They will procreate and have children who will grow up to father new generations.
 These people will still be under the effects of the fall while living under an umbrella of perfection.
 So what will they do?
 Will they sin?

 Today, we hear all kinds of excuses when people sin.
 “I just needed to be loved.”
-“I needed to make things fair.”
+“I needed to take justice into my own hands.”
 May we not be fooled!
 These rationales were not the driving force.
 It was the failure to surrender to a holy God who rules all things well.
 It was the failure to trust Hope deferred.

 Today, this will also characterize my battle with my own flesh.
-I cut to the chase and I ask God for the grace to surrender to His Will above my own.
+I cut to the chase and I ask God for the grace to bow to His Will above my own.

 Lord Jesus Christ, I ask you for Your grace today so that I am able to surrender in all the places I have set myself in charge.
 I lay down my pride and forfeit all rights to challenge Your Kingly rule over my life.
 Amen

 For more from Christine Wyrtzen and Jaime Wyrtzen Lauze, please visit www.daughtersofpromise.org